Laura10101/contractor-tax-calculator/README.md

 Source: Information Technology Contractor Demographics and Statistics [2023]: Number Of Information Technology Contractors In The US (zippia.com)

-Since IT contractors work through limited companies and have to submit various tax returns each year I would expect the users to be reasonably sophisticated users, possibly with multiple sources of income, and a reasonable understanding of tax language.
-I therefore did not define terms like ‘corporation tax’ as the average user of this site would more likely than not already be familiar with these terms.
-I do not have any data to test this assumption at this stage, as this is a totally new site that does not build on anything existing.
-As the site is used, data will be collected and if it appears that my assumptions are incorrect then the user experience can be tweaked to perfect it for less sophisticated users.
+Since most IT contractors work through limited companies and submit tax returns each year I would expect the users to be reasonably sophisticated, possibly with multiple sources of income, and a reasonable understanding of tax language.
+I therefore did not define terms like ‘corporation tax’ as the average user of this site would more likely than not already be familiar with them.
+I do not have any data to test this assumption, as this is a new site.
+As it is used, data will be collected and if my assumptions are incorrect the user experience can be modified.
 For example the terms could be clarified in some additional notes.
 For the sake of a clean user experience those notes have not been included at this stage.

-Additionally, there will also be at least one admin user who will be able to log in and and new jurisdictions and update tax rates for existing jurisdictions.
+Additionally, there will also be one admin user who will be able to log in, add new jurisdictions and update tax rates for existing jurisdictions.
+It is critical to note that the admin user is a sophisticated professional tax adviser who has commissioned the project.
+As a result, and to keep the user experience streamlined, the admin user section does not explain tax concepts, rules, or basic instructions as the user would have in-depth knowledge of these.

 ## User stories